 Hong Kong to hold big annual democracy protest

-HONG KONG (AP) — Tens of thousands of Hong Kongers were expected to take to the streets in protest Monday, demanding their widely disliked Beijing-backed leader resign and pressing for promised democratic reforms so they can choose their own top representative.
+HONG KONG (AP) — Tens of thousands of Hong Kongers are expected to take to the streets in a protest demanding their widely disliked Beijing-backed leader resign.

-The march is an annual event that underscores the growing gulf between Hong Kong and the mainland 16 years after the city ceased to be a British colony and came back under Beijing's control.
+Tensions between Hong Kong and the mainland are rising 16 years after the city ceased to be a British colony and came back under Beijing's control.

-Those marching plan to express their unhappiness about leader Leung Chun-ying, who has been beset by one controversy after another since taking office a year ago.
-Leung was not elected, instead picked by a committee of mostly pro-Beijing and pro-business elites.
+Those marching Monday will express their unhappiness about leader Leung Chun-ying, who has been beset by one controversy after another since taking office a year ago.
+He was not elected, instead picked by a committee of pro-Beijing elites.

-March organizer Civil Human Rights Front was expecting 100,000 people to take part in the protest, said group member Andrew Shum.
+March organizer Civil Human Rights Front said it was expecting 100,000 people to take part in the protest.

 Group member Andrew Shum said "many people feel very angry" and have been "waiting too long" to be able to choose their leader.